ketch-com/ketch-android/README.md

     }
 ```

+# Developer's Documentations

+SDK includes Ketch, KetchSdk, KetchSharedPreferences, KetchWebView, KetchDialogFragment classes
+Ketch - Is the where the SDK functionality resides.
+KetchSdk - Class used to initialize the Ketch SDK
+KetchSharedPreferences - SharedPreferences class is used for saving the TCF/USPrivacy/GPP strings

+## Adding WebSDK in your project

 ## Ketch methods:
 1. load() - loads web content and displays a dialog if necessary
 1. getSavedString(key: String) - returns a saved TCF/USPrivacy/Gpp strings and other protocol parameters by key